-My paintings register the flux of living forms and the patterns that underpin reality.
+My paintings register the flux of living forms and the dynamic forces that underpin reality.
 Guided by simple instructions and concepts, my process is intuitive and physical.
 Movement, stillness, and breath, form the touchstone for all of my work.

-I am drawn to the sensuous and the contemplative, the beautiful and the provocative.
-The primary address of my work is to the imagination and its body, where unstable images take on meaning, association, and even narrative possibilities.
+Drawn to the sensuous and the contemplative, the beautiful and the provocative, the primary address of my work is to the imagination and its body.
+Unstable images take on meaning, association, and even narrative possibilities.
 It finds some of its antecedents in the work of Chinese “flung ink” artists, as well as in the fluid manipulations of Abstract Expressionism, and the ecstatic uncertainties of Surrealism.